-Non-degree students are those who are enrolled at Carroll College, usually on a part-time basis, and who are not seeking an Associate of Arts or Bachelor of Arts degree.
+Non-degree students are those who are enrolled at Carroll College, usually on a part-time basis, and who are not seeking a degree.

 Non-degree students must hold a high school diploma or its equivalent.
-Applicants who were enrolled in high school within the last two academic years are required to submit an offical high school transcript and a personal statement indicating why they are seeking admission as a non-degree student.
+Applicants who were enrolled in high school within the last two academic years are required to submit an official high school transcript and a personal statement indicating why they are seeking admission as a non-degree student.
 Once these supporting documents are received the Admission Committee will render its decision.
 Students must meet the requirements for good standing at Carroll in order to enroll for subsequent courses.